GraphWalker/graphwalker-project/graphwalker-core/README.md

 ### Model data structure
 The model represents a finite state diagram.
-It consists of vertices (nodes or states) and edges (transistions).
+It consists of vertices (nodes or states) and edges (transitions).

 ### Algorithms
 Are used by path generators.
 The [algorithm] provides the generators the logic for how to traverse a model.
 Examples of algorithms are: